vlad-patras/insomnia-plugin-inception/README.md

 [Insomnia](https://github.com/getinsomnia/insomnia) is a REST/HTTP client.

 ## Use case
-Many APIs are "envelope" APIs, that is they have a JSON model and are used to carry a client-defined payload.
-Some clients would use JSON for the payload and need to write JSON (payload) as a string value for a JSON (model) property.
+Many APIs are "envelope" APIs, that is they have a JSON model/schema and can carry a user-defined payload as a string value.
+Often this payload is also a JSON and needs to be encoded/escaped as a plain JSON string, becoming difficult to read and edit.

 This plugin allows writing un-encoded JSON in the body editor to benefit from features like syntax highlighting and beautify.